Skip to main content

 What is FP&A

 Business AcumenBusiness acumen became one of the most important competencies for financial planning and analysis (FP&A) business partners.
-It is the admission ticket to a permanent seat in the decision-making table in your organisation.
+It is the admission ticket to a permanent seat at the decision-making table in your organisation.

 This article will explain how FP&A professionals can gain or improve their business acumen.